CEN3031-Spring2020/CEN3031_Bootcamp4_React/Readme.md

 React components are small, reusable pieces of code that return a React element to be rendered to the page.
 A components can be broken down into distinct pieces of functionality and used within other components.
 Components can return other components, arrays, strings and numbers.

  A React component can be one of two types: (1) a function component or (2) a class component.
-Sometimes you will hear different terms to describe these two types, like stateless and stateful.
-Function components are stateless and are often associated with the presentational concept.
-Class Components are stateful.
+Generally speaking you will not need to write a class component moving forward as they have been replaced, however, it is still important to understand how they work since you will encounter them.

 The simplest version of React component is a plain JavaScript function that returns a React element:
 ```Javascript